martasobota/latest-repo/README.md

 ## Getting started

-These instructions will get you a copy of the project up and running on your local machine.
+These instructions will get you a copy of the project up and running on your local machine

 ### Prerequisites